Prioritising BBB gullies for remediation

-The Burdekin catchment is the largest contributor of anthropogenic fine sediment loads of the 35 catchments that drain to the Great Barrier Reef.
+The Burdekin catchment is the largest contributor of anthropogenic (human induced) fine sediment loads of the 35 catchments that drain to the Great Barrier Reef.
 It delivers, on average, 3.3 million tonnes per year; more than double the load of any other catchment.
 Most comes from gully erosion in grazing areas.

 The Bowen Broken and Bogie (BBB) river catchment encompasses an area of 11,718km2 and is part of the much larger Burdekin River system (130,000 km2).
 Despite its relatively small size (less than 9 per cent of the Burdekin, and less than 3 per cent of the total catchment area draining into the Great Barrier Reef), the BBB catchment generates almost a quarter of the total fine sediment load into the GBR lagoon.